flip1995/dotfiles/README.md

 dotfiles
 ===================

-These are the config files for vim.
-Initially they are copied from [@mscountermarsh](https://github.com/mscoutermarsh/dotfiles).
 I'm still modifying these files, but will only push stable versions here.

 ## Installation